 Gone are the days of playing, cooking, and eating by candlelight (Little House on the Prairie style!).
 However, pretending is always cool.
 A few weeks ago my husband and I were at a tag sale.
 No surprise there.

 I walked over to one side of the driveway, glanced down and literally gasped out loud.
 Surprise!
-Two boxes of mason jars!
+Two boxes of mason jars for pennies on the dollar!
 I couldn’t claim them fast enough.

 So for weeks these beautiful jars have been taunting me in the studio as I pondered what to do.
 It wasn’t until I was at the library that it hit me . . . map crafts!
 I couldn’t check out those antique map books fast enough.

 I took them home, scanned my favorite one and printed it out on an 8 1/2″ x 11″ piece of paper.
 You can use any kind of maps for this mason jar craft, as long as the paper is thin enough.
 Maps from newspapers would work amazing!